-- Investments shall be managed to maximise the return to the Council consistent with the purpose of the investment and risk avoidance. - The Council shall maintain a prudent mix of investments. - Council investment management shall as far as possible be risk averse. - Staff are delegated authority to make investment decisions in accordance with this policy.
-Investments made outside of the policy require specific resolution of the Council. - Interest rate exposure and yields on investments are to be managed according to practices outlined in this policy.
-Hedging, if used, is to cover the protection of the actual physical investment and its return.
+- Investments shall be managed to maximise the return to the Council consistent with the purpose of the investment and risk avoidance. - The Council shall maintain a prudent mix of investments. - Council investment management shall as far as possible be risk averse. - Investments made outside of the policy require specific resolution of the Council. - Interest rate exposure and yields on investments are to be managed according to practices outlined in this policy.
+Hedging, if used, is to cover the protection of the actual physical investment and its return. - For the Capital Endowment Fund the investment objectives are: - Maintain the real value of the capital of the Fund with regard to inflation. - Maximise the value of the Fund and therefore the amount that can be distributed from the Fund over the long term, subject to a prudent level of portfolio risk.